Cart 0

 Effective teaching and learning involves ongoing assessment and feedback.

 Insight uses a variety of authentic assessments, ranging from traditional papers and presentations to creative projects, fieldwork, and student teaching.
 The results of our assessments are not presented as letter grades.
 What does a B- mean, anyway?
 How does one use it?
-At Insight, feedback is provided primarily through written narratives, often complemented by verbal feedback, such that students get detailed information on their growth, mastery, and areas for improvement.
-Students practice written self-evaluation each quarter and receive written evaluations from course instructors and advisors at the middle and end of each semester.

 End-of-semester evaluations give comprehensive feedback on